-Jim Longo is the newly appointed Chief Strategy Officer of Discuss.io.
-A pioneer in the insights industry for over thirty years, he recently shared some of his reflections, observations, and predictions regarding the state of qualitative research.
+Jim Longo is the Co-Founder and Chief Strategy Officer of Discuss.io.
+A pioneer in the insights industry for over thirty years, he recently shared some of his reflections, observations, and predictions regarding how the pandemic has changed the landscape for qualitative research.

 2020 was a disruptive year for most industries, to say the least.
 How has the outlook for qualitative research changed as a result of the coronavirus pandemic?